Posts

 Image

 Paco Erhard knows his people well, and his "5-Step Guide to Being German" drives that knowledge Paco bends over backwards for Germany. home, with useful supplements on people he's gotten to know on his extensive travels.
 Americans' devotion to the flag, he supposes, is intended to reassure them they are still in their own country, and haven't been as footloose as he.
 Most of us know the word "Wanderlust" as well as we do "Gesundheit!"
 A native of Munich, the comedian turned his given name into his surname and put "Paco" in front at the suggestion of a neighbor in Spain, where he was studying many years ago.
-Like most Spaniards, apparently, she couldn't handle the letter "h," making it come out as a kind of guttural stammer, a throat-clearing mess.
-"Paco," on the other hand, rolls off the tongue across the globe..
-Certainly fluency of thought and language is at the center of Erhard's comedy, a topflight
+Like most Spaniards, apparently, she couldn't handle the letter "h," making "Erhard" come out as a kind of guttural stammer, a throat-clearing mess.
+"Paco," on the other hand, rolls off the tongue across the globe.
+Certainly fluency of thought and language is at the center of Erhard's comed...

 Lights out on Kumbayah: Defiance Comedy sums up summer camp, eh?